The symposium aimed to bring the rapidly expanding field of critical heritage into productive dialogue with emerging trends in the posthumanities.

-This symposium will bring together a range of thinkers from different backgrounds to explore themes of care, vulnerability and inheritance across human and more-than-human worlds.
+This symposium brought together a range of thinkers from different backgrounds to explore themes of care, vulnerability and inheritance across human and more-than-human worlds.
 How can we conceive of memory and the archive beyond the human?
 What life forms and objects do we inherit with?
 How might scarcity and abundance be reconfigured in the face of environmental catastrophe?
 Approaching these questions from distinct though interconnected pathways allows us to ‘deterritorialise’ the future, picking out moments of solidarity that – in the spirit of Donna Haraway – might provide the basis for possible ongoingness inside relentlessly diffracting worlds.

-At its core, the symposium aims to bring the rapidly expanding field of critical heritage into productive dialogue with emerging trends in the posthumanities (broadly understood).
+At its core, the symposium aimed to bring the rapidly expanding field of critical heritage into productive dialogue with emerging trends in the posthumanities (broadly understood).
 Media scholars are now as concerned with longue durée materialities and geological formations as they are semiotics and representation.
 Memory studies has begun to grapple with deep futures and speculative forgetting.
 Cultural geographers meanwhile have long questioned the dense entanglements of peoples and things in landscapes that can no longer be considered either ‘natural’ or ‘cultural’.
 Heritage – especially of the critical variety – has a lot to bring to these debates.
 This is not simply about returning to a pre-social constructivist model of empirical heritage practice.
 Rather, it is about showing how new perspectives on human and more-than-human worlds can radically disrupt both traditional and contemporary heritage ontologies.

 Thinking through our current social and ecological malaise demands a constant shifting between different scales and different temporalities, always alert to the historical, cultural, and political embeddedness of our particular worldview.
 The Anthropocene locates the individual body as the nexus of planetary wide phenomena.
 Urbanisation, deforestation, and global warming bring corporations into conflict not just with marginalised communities, but with vast topographies (rivers, mountains, deserts).
 Your ephemeral digital avatar is rooted in poisonous earthly extractions.
 The networks and fault lines of late capitalism are oblivious to human exceptionalism: data, genes, landscapes, objects, and minerals divest and intermix, spreading the human into the non-human and vice-versa.